-

 Can the department levy a joint account?

-If the person with the debt to the Department of Revenue has access to the funds at the bank, all funds that are accessible are generally available to the department.
+Yes.
+If the debtor has access to the funds at the bank, all accessible funds are generally available to us.

 -